by-examples/by-examples.github.io/_posts/2014-12-09-symfony2-on-vagrant.md

      $ composer install

-in arbitrary directory.
-Use the `composer.json` for latest Symfony Standard, for example.
+Do it in arbitrary directory and use the `composer.json` for the latest Symfony Standard, for example.

 This trick is important if you start a new project quite often.
 During my classes, I start a new project with every group of students once a week.
 By caching dependencies we save a lot of time (and nerves).

 <div class="alert alert-info" role="alert">
 <strong>